A Recap of The Center’s 27th Annual Summer Conference

 Back to Dignitas Issue

 For CBHD, 2020 was a year like no other.
-With the global COVID-19 pandemic, shutdowns, lockdowns, and calls for physical distancing, it quickly became clear that hosting a summer conference as CBHD had done for 26 years would simply not be possible.
+With the global COVID-19 pandemic, shutdowns, lockdowns, and calls for physical distancing, it quickly became clear that hosting a summer conference, as CBHD had done for 26 years, would simply not be possible.
 This led to a quick pivot, where the planned Bioethics & the Body conference was postponed until 2021, and in its place a new conference was proposed: Bioethics in Real Life: Lessons We’re Learning from COVID-19.

 Considering the number of concerns raised by COVID-19, this was a natural topic for a bioethics conference.
 Issues of triage, resource allocation, personal responsibility, research and vaccine ethics, healthcare disparities, and a host of other topics were brought to the fore by the pandemic, and many were and still are scrambling for answers.
 With this in mind, CBHD invited a roster of speakers who could address these burning questions from a Judeo-Christian framework, teasing out their implications for both medical professionals and the general public.

 Matthew Eppinette, CBHD’s executive director, opened the conference with a roadmap of the following presentations and a meditation on Jesus’ parable of the Good Samaritan.[1]
 The first plenary session was given by Dónal O’Mathúna on the topic of research ethics during a pandemic.
 He contended that research ethics needs to encompass more than simply IRB approval and study design.
-O’Mathúna argued for the necessity of performing randomized control trials during a pandemic while acknowledging that there are numerous ethical considerations involved that must be taken into account, including prioritization when not everything can be studied all at once.
+O’Mathúna argued for the necessity of performing randomized controlled trials during a pandemic while acknowledging that there are numerous ethical considerations involved that must be taken into account, including prioritization when not everything can be studied at once.
 He analyzed several studies that were done during the pandemic and how they did or did not contribute to an ethical furthering of our information on COVID-19 and its potential treatments, and concluded his presentation with reflections on what the Bible has to say regarding research ethics, including several biblical principles that should inform researchers, the most important of which is solidarity—a commitment to justice and equity that goes beyond mere empathy or feelings but encompasses words and actions.[2]

-Faith Fletcher’s presentation focused on perhaps the greatest scandal of the COVID-19 pandemic: the health inequalities experienced by minority populations in the US, especially African Americans, who have been more likely to contract and die from COVID.
+Faith Fletcher’s presentation focused on perhaps the greatest scandal of the COVID-19 pandemic: the health inequalities experienced by minority populations in the U.S., especially African Americans, who have been more likely to contract and die from COVID.
 Fletcher provided several explanations for these health disparities, focusing especially on social disadvantage—minority populations are more likely to be part of the “essential” workforce, live in a multigenerational household, and have barriers to practicing preventative measures like physical distancing.

 In addition to these, African-Americans also experience healthcare inequities—a lack of access to doctors and facilities, a lack of accurate information, a lack of testing, and a lack of means to pay for treatment.
 Fletcher described these inequalities as “unjust, unfair, and avoidable.”[3]
 Drawing on her experience working with African-American women who are HIV-positive, Fletcher provided several ways of addressing these issues, both during the COVID-19 pandemic and beyond.
 She argued that we can address health inequities through better “access, availability, and accessibility” to “information, services, and goods.”[4]
 She also pointed out that African Americans tend to have a deep distrust of systems, including healthcare systems.
 How can we combat this culture of distrust?
 Through community engagement, which includes better research protocols and a special focus on accounting for vulnerabilities and disparities.
 Fletcher also provided guidance on how to better engage communities.
 One example of this is to recognize that people are not inherently “vulnerable” and acknowledge their “strengths, assets, and resiliencies.”
 She concluded her presentation with an account of the virtual town halls held by her institution, the University of Alabama at Birmingham School of Public Health, which brought multiple community stakeholders to the table, including doctors and faith leaders, in order to educate the community, answer their questions, dispel myths, and build trust.
 Keeping all of these things in mind can thus create “a more inclusive and community-centered” bioethics agenda.[5]